 Authors & Events

 Jussi Adler-Olsen is Denmark’s #1 crime writer and a New York Times bestselling author.
-His books routinely top the bestseller lists in Europe and have sold more than twenty-four million copies around the world.
+His books routinely top the bestseller lists in Europe and have sold more than twenty-seven million copies around the world.
 His many prestigious worldwide crime-writing awards include the Barry Award and the Glass Key Award, also won by Henning Mankell, Jo Nesbø, Stieg Larsson, and Peter Høeg.

 A Department Q Novel